How Kindness Protects Love When You Argue

 The Science of Kindness

-The Magic Ratio, 5 to 1: Some interactions, like hugs, smiles, and kind words leave both partners feeling good.
-Other interactions, like being ignored, dismissed or criticized, feel bad.
-Tally up the good and the bad over a given time, and you can see which happens more often.
-Gottman found a kind of “golden ratio” of 5:1 meaning that couples who remained happy over time enjoyed about five positive incidents to every negative one.
+The Magic Ratio, 5 to 1: Even when you disagree, you can be friendly.
+It’s especially important if you want to come out of an argument feeling good together again.
+Hugs, smiles, and kind words help both partners feel good even during a dispute.
+Being ignored, dismissed or criticized feel bad.
+Tally up the good and the bad during your collective spats, and you can see which happens more often.
+Gottman found a kind of “golden ratio” of 5:1 meaning that couples who come out happy create at least five positive incidents to every negative one when they face problems.

 More on the Big Benefit of the Little Things